ICS / SCADA Devices Security - USB Control

 Distributed Control Systems (DCS) and Supervisory Control and Data Acquisition (SCADA) Servers, Workstations and Laptops typically use Windows Operating Systems.
 They can be found across ICS infrastructure fulfilling different roles such as Engineering Workstations, Operating Stations (HMI), OPC Servers, Historian Servers, SCADA Servers, Maintenance/Service laptops and more.

 While IT Device Control software mainly focus on the data-loss prevention aspect of network security and Antivirus Software code-analysis, sandboxing, data-mining, and signature updates continue to increase the load on computer system resources.
 Protecting ICS DCS/SCADA Devices Networks from unauthorized USB requires the use of tools that are light on system resources, and that function decisively to ensure the Integrity and availability of the Process Control Systems.

-USB-Lock-RP™© SCADA Network Security Software provides Centralized (On-Prem) Management over portable devices access to a broad range of windows operating-systems (from Windows NT5.1 to NT10), Securing DCS or SCADA Network Systems Servers and Workstations found at Levels 2/3/4 of the ICS.
+USB-Lock-RP™© SCADA Security Software provides Centralized (On-Prem) Endpoint Device Control over portable devices access to a broad range of windows operating-systems (from Windows NT5.1 to NT10), Securing DCS or SCADA Network Systems Servers and Workstations found at Levels 2/3/4 of the ICS.
 Its Data loss prevention effectiveness is the result of its decisive design to prevent Systems Infection incoming from Removable storage USB, and other Portable devices, including eSATA and Firewire drives, mobile phones, Smart Cards, Compact discs, and Wireless transceivers.

 "USB-Lock-RP is licensed by top-notch organizations to secure Supervisory/Control Computers."

 USB-Lock-RP Port blocking and device authorization functions take into account machines and devices hardware identifiers, Not user-account privileges.
 This allows for effective protection even if computers are running under elevated credentials or administrator user-accounts.